Advantages and Disadvantages

 - Biomass is a good way of using up waste wood.
 If you're using a log or chip based system you can easily use waste wood, with a

-little preparation.
 Wood chippers are widely available but you'll

 need to make sure it's capable of producing consistent biomass grade fuel chips to suit your boiler (check with your boiler manufacturer for their requirements).